nemonemonee/denoise-then-classify/README.md

 CS 497 Final Project

 In the repository, the "models.py" file contains the source code for all the utilized models.
 The "main.ipynb" notebook provides an easy way to reproduce all experiments.
-Additionally, a PDF document is produced from the TeX code.

 ### 1. Introduction